 For larger urns such as companion memorial urns or for urns such as the Large Purple Peony Cremation Urn that have a rounded surface and cannot accommodate an engraved plate on the surface of the urn, we recommend a large engraved plate or an engraved plate and easel combination.

 Personalized photo urns are another great option when looking to further enhance the personal nature of the urn.
 These hardwood urns have a photo plate on the front that has a full color scenic background.
-Personalized photo urns are then enhanced with an image of your loved one that you select and we can even use a digital image of personal choosing for the background image.
-Visit our complete selection of personalized photo urns.

 The family adds the ashes into the cremation urn.
 Most ashes are returned from the funeral home in a plastic polyethylene bag.
 The bag can be placed directly into the cremation urn.
 If you are uncomfortable adding the ashes to the cremation urn, most funeral homes offer this as a complimentary service and will be able to add the ashes to the urn at no charge to the family.